jmaerte/pysmps/PYPI_README.md

 - `constraints`: list of tuples `(name, period, type)` for each constraint.
 It gives a name, a period in which the constraints appears and a type, i.e. "E", "L" or "G" as in MPS.

-- `variables`: list of tuples `(name, period)` for each variable.
-It defines a name and a period in which the variable joins the program.
+- `variables`: list of tuples `(name, period, type)` for each variable.
+It defines a name and a period in which the variable joins the program. `type` denotes a string that is either integral or continuous depending on whether the INTORG MARKER was set when instantiating the variable.

 - `c`: vector of objective function coefficients (of all periods)